Wakeboarding season is finally here! You have your Monster Tower installed and boating playlist in queue, but is your body ready to wakeboard?

 A healthy musculoskeletal system and core are the keys to a strong wakeboarding game.
 Essential for movement, your musculoskeletal system includes your bones, joints, ligaments, and tendons.
 Muscle contractions tug at your bones which prompts your body to move with the wake.
 Core strength is the basis for movement, so wakeboarders will benefit from a strong core to aid in the constant pull of the rope and push of the board.

-Whether you wakeboard occasionally or hit the cable park everyday, a wakeboard workout is sure to improve your skills this summer.
+Whether you're just getting started wakeboarding or hit the cable park everyday, a wakeboard workout is sure to improve your skills this summer.
 Get moving with the Monster Tower wakeboarding workout!

 Powerful takeoffs are essential to most wakeboard tricks, so jump squats are ideal for a wakeboard workout.
 Jump squats condition the muscles and joints of your lower-body.
 Before you start jump squat intervals, make sure you are on stable ground, with your body facing forward and feet parallel.
 This way you will safely be able to jump without resulting in injury.